Skip to content

 Configuration

-When you first install the Embedded Cluster and log into the Admin Console, it asks you to configure the TLS certificate.
+When you first install NetBox Enterprise and log into the Admin Console, it asks you to configure the TLS certificate.
 By default, it will generate a self-signed certificate, but you are able to instead upload private key and certificate chain files.

-This key and certificate chain are used for any TLS connections to the Embedded Cluster, whether it's the Admin Console (on port 30000) or the main NetBox interface (on port 443).
+This key and certificate chain are used for any TLS connections to the cluster, whether it's the Admin Console (on port 30000) or the main NetBox interface (on port 443).

 Key Replacement/Rotation